 -

-Testing and refining the navigation design ensures that it meets the needs of the target audience and provides an optimal user experience.
+Rule 4: Test and RefineTesting and refining the navigation design ensures that it meets the needs of the target audience and provides an optimal user experience. - Conduct usability testing and gather feedback from users.

 - Analyze user behavior and adjust the navigation design accordingly.